gnu-octave/doc/digital-ocean.md

 cd ${OCTAVE_REPO_DIR}
 hg pull
-chown -R root:www-data ${OCTAVE_REPO_DIR}
+chown -R mxe:mxe ${OCTAVE_REPO_DIR}
 ```

 ## Backup

-The backup of the Fosshost server is sent daily to the Dreamhost server from jwe.
+The backup of the Digital Ocean server is sent daily to the Dreamhost server from jwe.

 ### Digital Ocean side